-1. Turn the ignition switch to the RUN (or ON) position.
-(DO NOT START THE ENGINE.)
+1. Turn the ignition switch to the ON position.
+DO NOT START THE ENGINE.

-- 2. Wait until the safety belt warning light turns off.
-(Approximately 1 minute) - Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - 3.
-At a moderate speed, buckle then unbuckle the safety belt 9 times, ending with the safety belt in the unbuckled state. - After Step 3 is complete, the safety belt warning light will be turned on for 3 seconds. - Beltminder® will automatically exit programming mode without changing its enable status if Step 4 does not occur within 10 seconds of the end of Step 3. - 4.
-Within 10 seconds of the light turning on, at a moderate speed, buckle then unbuckle the safety belt. - This will disable the BeltMinder® feature for that seating position if it is currently enabled.
-As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds. - This will enable the BeltMinder® feature for that seating position if it is currently disabled.
-As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds, followed by 3 seconds with the light off, then followed by the safety belt warning light flashing 4 times per second for 3 seconds again. - 5.
-After receiving confirmation, the deactivation/activation procedure is complete.
+2. Wait until the safety belt warning light turns off (Approximately one minute).

+• Step 3 must be completed within 50 seconds after the safety belt warning light turns off.

+3. At a moderate speed, buckle then unbuckle the safety belt nine times, ending with the safety belt in the unbuckled state.

+- After Step 3 is complete, the safety belt warning light will be turned on for three seconds. - Belt-Minder[®] will automatically exit programming mode without changing its enable status if Step 4 does not occur within 10 seconds of the end of Step 3.

+4. Within approximately seven seconds of the light turning off, buckle then unbuckle the safety belt.

+• This will disable the Belt-Minder[®] feature for that seating position if it is currently enabled.
+As confirmation, the safety belt warning light will flash four times per second for three seconds.

+• This will enable the Belt-Minder[®] feature for that seating position if it is currently disabled.
+As confirmation, the safety belt warning light will flash four times per second for three seconds, followed by three seconds with the light off, then followed by the safety belt warning light flashing four times per second for three seconds again.

+5. After receiving confirmation, the deactivation/activation procedure is complete.